 John Canning, Chairman, is president and founder of Physician's Computer Company, a 40-person service and software company that works with pediatric practices offices across the country.
 John's board experience includes chairing boards for the Vermont Youth Orchestra and the Gailer School, and co-founding a regional board for the Vermont Symphony Orchestra.
 John lives across the street from the Burlington Airport with his foster son.

 Lynne Bond is a longtime professor at UVM who specializes in healthy social & intellectual development in communities & families.
 She headed UVM’s community service learning project.
 She has involved students in community-based research both locally and internationally.
 She has created many associations between the academic world and communities, ranging from Belize, Central America to the Vermont Northeast Kingdom and Burlington North End.
 From 2000-2005 she conducted a course-based program that brought UVM students to Cuba, and brought Cuban faculty to UVM to share knowledge about community psychology (such programs are no longer permitted by the US government).
 Her research includes promoting people's ability to foster their own and others' healthy social and intellectual development, especially within communities and families.
 She focuses on parent-child and women's development and citizen community participation.
 Read more »

 YWP Board of Directors

 John Canning, President and Founder, Physician's Computer Company

-Kathy Folley, SECRETARY, retired middle school language arts teacher
+Kathy Folley, CHAIRPERSON, retired middle school language arts teacher

 Val Gardner, Director, Vermont School Leadership Project